 Lawyers' fees vary from attorney to attorney, but in general an employer can expect to pay anywhere from a few hundred to a few thousand dollars for the attorney's services.

 On the other hand, visa application fees do not vary.
 Currently (as of early 2013), there is no fee for filing the PERM application with the DOL.
-However, there is a $580 fee that employers must pay when filing the I-140 petition with U.S. Citizenship and Immigration Services.
+However, there is a $580 fee that employers are expected to pay when filing the I-140 petition with U.S. Citizenship and Immigration Services.
+(The law does not, however, prohibit the employer from passing this cost on to the employee.)

 U.S. immigration law allows immediate family members (spouses and children under the age of 21) to obtain green cards as derivative beneficiaries of foreign workers.
 The employer is, however, under no obligation to pay for the green cards for these family members.